TheBevyFlock/bevy_cli/bevy_lint/README.md

 ## Installation

-`bevy_lint` imports internal `rustc` crates that are not available on <https://crates.io>.
+In order to install custom lints, `bevy_lint` imports internal `rustc` crates that are not available on <https://crates.io>.
 Instead, these crates are distributed as an optional component named `rustc-dev` for [Rustup] toolchains.
 Because the API of these crates are unstable and bound to break with every release, `bevy_lint` depends on a pinned, specific nightly toolchain.

 [Rustup]: https://rustup.rs